 Alternative Break Program Provider in Repair the World Communities

 Repair the World Communities are the perfect destination for your group or organization to engage in service, reflection and learning alongside Repair the World Fellows.
 Working with Repair the World staff, we can help you create a customized experience for your participants, with service focusing on food or education justice.
-Alternative Breaks are available in the following cities: Baltimore, Detroit, New York City, Philadelphia or Pittsburgh.
+Alternative Breaks are available in the following cities: Baltimore, Detroit, Houston, New York City, Philadelphia or Pittsburgh.
 Applications are accepted on a rolling basis.